albar965/littlenavmap-manual/src/en/SEARCH.rst

 partial match for quick search.

 Separate search fields are available in the drop down menu under ``Names``.
-The same rules as mentioned in :ref:`text-filters` above appyly.
+The same rules as mentioned in :ref:`text-filters` above apply.

 Entering three or four characters in the ``ICAO Code`` field of the airport search tab will trigger a quick search which ignores all other